Routing

 Parameters

-Create a parameter for a route using the colon before a path segment. /api/:id will create a params object on the Context with a property of id containing the actual path segment requested.
+The pattern /api/:id creates a params object on the Context with a property of id containing the actual path segment requested.

 app.post("/api/:id", (c) => {